What is the CHIP program and how do I apply?

 Some Background - The Community Housing Impact and Preservation (CHIP) Program is a competitive grant program that provides funding to local governments to improve and provide affordable housing repairs and rehabilitation for low- and moderate-income citizens.
 CHIP funds are distributed to communities in one annual competitive funding round from across the state of Ohio.

-On May 5th 2017 Erie County submitted a $1.4 million Community Housing Impact and Preservation Program (CHIP) application to the state of Ohio which will partner Erie County with the cities of Sandusky, Huron and Vermilion.
-On November 14 2017 the state of Ohio announced that Erie County was awarded its full request of $1.4 million.
+On June 16, 2021 Erie County submitted a $1.25 million Community Housing Impact and Preservation Program (CHIP) application to the state of Ohio which will partner Erie County with the cities of Sandusky, Huron and Vermilion.
+The state of Ohio announced that Erie County was awarded its full request of $1.25 million.